kevinsudhir/AdvancedNetworking_HTTPS_Assignment/README.md

 Command for cloning: git clone https://github.com/kevinsudhir/AdvancedNetworking_HTTPS_Assignment.git To download zip file, simply open the following link https://github.com/kevinsudhir/AdvancedNetworking_HTTPS_Assignment/archive/refs/heads/main.zip
 This will download AdvancedNetworking_HTTPS_Assignment-main zip file and this can be extracted.
-After cloning or downloading zip file follow the below steps to execute the assignment.
+After cloning or downloading zip file follow the below steps or follow the extracted Readme_HTTP_Assignment.pdf to further execute the assignment.
 ```

 ##### 2. Second step:
 - File name to be run from the folder: http_assignment.py
-- Run the following command in command prompt/temrinal to execute the file according to installed Python environment:
+- Run the following command in command prompt/terminal to execute the file according to installed Python environment:
 ```
 py http_assignment.py or
 python http_assignment.py or